flapjack/flapjack.io/source/sections/3_pagerduty_credentials.md

 Return code | Description
 --------- | -----------
-201 | The submitted pagerduty credentials resources were created successfully.
+201 | The submitted PagerDuty credentials resources were created successfully.
-405 | **Error** The submitted pagerduty credentials data was not sent with the JSONAPI MIME type `application/vnd.api+json`.
+405 | **Error** The submitted PagerDuty credentials data was not sent with the JSONAPI MIME type `application/vnd.api+json`.
-422 | **Error** The submitted pagerduty credentials data did not conform to the provided specification.
+422 | **Error** The submitted PagerDuty credentials data did not conform to the provided specification.

-## Get pagerduty credentials
+## Get PagerDuty credentials

-If no contact ids are provided then all pagerduty credentials resources will be returned; if contact ids are provided then only the pagerduty credentials resources matching those ids will be returned.
+If no contact ids are provided then all PagerDuty credentials resources will be returned; if contact ids are provided then only the PagerDuty credentials resources matching those ids will be returned.

 ```shell
 curl http://localhost:3081/pagerduty_credentials